GFDRR/CCDR-tools/docs/climate-risk.md

 Given that specific unit of measurement varies across climate indices, these could be hard to compare and combine.
 In some cases, it's useful to express the projected anomalies in terms of % change in relation to historical variability.
 Data from climate models released under the [IPCC Sixth Assessment Report (AR) framework](https://www.ipcc.ch/assessment-report/ar6/) are used to establish estimates of baseline and future projected climate anomalies.

 ARs are supported by coordinated climate modeling efforts referred to as Coupled Model Intercomparison Projects (**CMIP**).
-The most recent is version is **v6**, and it includes modeling of future climate scenarios referred to as Shared Socioeconomic Pathways (SSPs).
-These pathways cover the range of possible future scenarios of anthropogenic drivers of climate change by accounting for various future greenhouse gas emission trajectories, as well as a specific focus on carbon dioxide (CO2) concentration trajectories (IPCC 2021b).
+Version 6 (**CMIP6**) underpins the IPCC AR6 (2021–2022) and models future climate through Shared Socioeconomic Pathways (SSPs) — storylines combining greenhouse gas emission trajectories with broader socioeconomic development assumptions.
+Version 7 (**CMIP7**), currently being rolled out (2024–), will provide updated Earth System Model projections and is expected to underpin the next IPCC assessment cycle (AR7).

 ## Dimensions of climate indices:
    - **SSPs:** scenarios SSP1/RCP2.6, SSP2/RCP4.5, SSP3/RCP7.0, SSP5/RCP8.5